glynawe/Vanilla/kete.md

 Variables and constants defined in a block are only valid within that block, i.e. blocks are scopes.
 Variables and constants are only visible to the statements that come after their declaration statements.

 If a local variable declaration has an initializer expression then the expression is evaluated first and then all the variables named in its list are assigned that value, otherwise it is initialized to a default value by the same rules used to initialize global variables.

-If a local declaration has an initializer expression but no type then it takes on the type of its initializer. `let` declares a *immutable variable*, a variable that can only be assigned once when it is declared.
+`let` declares a *immutable variable*, a variable that can only be assigned once when it is declared.

 A local definition may not have the same name as any definition in the same block or any surrounding block, including the function's parameter names.
 I.e. local names may not be shadowed.

+If a local declaration has an initializer expression but no type then it takes on the type of its initializer.
+If the initializer is an *element list* then its elements must all have the same type.
+The type of the variable will be an array of that type with the same length as the list.

+Examples:

+    var a: real;  // the initial value is 0.0 var b = 2;
+    let c = 'A';
+    let d = {-2, -1, 0, 1, 2};  // the type is [5]int
+    var s = "READY";            // the type is [6]byte

 ### Assignments